simonprickett/redis-pi-camera/README.md

 ![Front end showing captured images](server_component_running.png)

+(Images are somewhat out of focus as the camera I am using doesn't have auto focus and I didn't adjust its position for these pics, they were just test data!)

 And here's a Raspberry Pi with a camera attached:

 ![Raspberry Pi 3 with Camera Module attached](raspberry_pi_3_with_camera_module.jpg)